 You can Print an email using the Print option under More Options when reading emails.
 Select Print from the drop down menu when reading the email.

 You can save the email content for future reference in HTML format.
 While reading your email, click the More Options drop-down, select Save as and choose the preferred format to save the email.

-When you receive an email, the email content has the 'encoding' details using which the email will be decoded and displayed in Zoho Mail in readable format.
-UTF-8 encoding is adapted as universal encoding, and can be used to display multiple languages across browsers, and without any issues in the readability of emails.
+When you receive an email, the email content has the 'encoding' details using which the email will be decoded and displayed in Zoho Mail in a readable format.
+UTF-8 encoding is adopted as universal encoding and can be used to display multiple languages across browsers, and without any issues in the readability of emails.

 In some cases, the email content may have certain character codes, that are not supported in the 'encoding' details provided in the email.
 Hence such content may appear Garbled when viewing the message.
 This often occurs when you have a chain of emails in the same thread, with different character encoding values.

 You can use the 'View Garbled Message' Option, to open the particular email in a new window, and choose a suitable encoding from the browser.

-- Open the email which appears as Garbled.
+- Open the email which appears to be garbled.

 - Select Garbled Message? from the More Options drop down.